 2020 South Australian Masters Games Expressions of Interest

-Council and Regions willl soon be asked to submit an Expression of Interest to host the 2020 South Australian Masters Games.
+Council and Regions are invited to submit an Expression of Interest to host the 2020 South Australian Masters Games.

 The South Australian Masters Games is an integral part of sport and the rights are owned by Sport SA.
 We have a commitment to assisting our members to provide sport at all levels including Masters.